 If you’re a stickler for peak freshness, it’s important to grind for each shot.
 This might make it worth using an integrated grind function.
 Machines with built-in grinding (like the two Breville models) offer the ability to tinker with the specifics, and this will let you dial in each shot just like a professional.

 Pressure is a crucial component of any espresso shot.
 These machines run the gamut, with some capable of 15 bar pressure, and some with only 3.5 bar.
-More pressure does not necessarily lead to a more perfect cup, but being stuck with a consistently lower pressure will keep you from using finer grinds.
+More pressure does not necessarily lead to a more perfect cup, but being stuck with consistently lower pressure will keep you from using finer grinds.
 This could limit the flavor you’re able to extract.

-No matter which espresso machine you choose, your morning will be markedly better with a satisfying home-brewed drink.
+No matter which semi-automatic espresso machine you choose, your morning will be markedly better with a satisfying home-brewed drink.
 These reviews take the guesswork out of your choice and highlight some of the most important considerations.

 The Barista Touch by Breville stands out as our top pick because of its incredible automation and flexibility.
 Features like the milk temperature thermometer and the easy dosing are especially useful, but the ability to save a handful of programmed custom drinks is key.